 They didn’t hear anyone cite Rule 8.4.

-They didn’t hear anyone ask why the council spent two hours in executive session discussing someone’s employment history, four days before a public swearing-in, without ever telling the public what they found.
+They didn’t hear anyone ask why the council spent two hours in executive session discussing someone’s employment history, four days before a public swearing-in, without telling the public what they found.

 The Two Cities